djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 Common mistakes developer bootstrapper entrepreneurs make (and I've done them all)

-- Starting with our own list of 'product ideas' (this isn't necessarly bad, but its about our customers not us)
+- Starting with our own list of 'product ideas' (this isn't necessarily bad, but its about our customers not us)
 - Just start to code up a proof of concepts without any forethought for market, marketing, product market fit
 - Reading all the books and getting disheartened
 - Writing blog articles and not following though (writing methods really helps me though to condense my thinking)